 The farm is located in a sheep farming agricultural region.
 Grazing is the dominant agricultural land use on the site and surrounds.
-Grazing capacity of the site is low at between 10-14 hectares per large stock unit.
+Grazing capacity of the site is low at 26 hectares per large stock unit.

 6.2.2 Climate conditions